ManageIQ/container-httpd/README.md

 # container-httpd
-Docker container for a CentOS 7 httpd server
+Container for a CentOS 7 httpd server